Wallace & Gromit in The Grand Getaway

 Wallace & Gromit in The Grand Getaway is a video game developed by Aardman Animations in collaboration with Atlas V, No Ghost, Albyon and Reynard Films and published by Astrea.
 It was released worldwide for the Meta Quest on 7 December 2023.
 The game is based on the Wallace & Gromit series.

 A version of the game for Steam and PlayStation VR2 has been announced and will be releasing soon.

 Gameplay

-The game features a series of mini games, centred around Wallace and Gromit preparing for a golfing getaway.
+The game features a series of mini games, centred around Wallace (voiced by Ben Whitehead) and his dog Gromit preparing for a golfing getaway.

 Reception

 Wallace & Gromit and The Grand Getaway received "average" reviews according to the review aggregation website Metacritic.